-The MST program uses a comprehensive youth development curriculum framework to ensure the physical, cognitive, social and emotional needs of youth are addressed.
-The framework is comprised of Five Service Areas to meet the core requirements.
-Youth will work together with staff to ensure they have input into activity choices.
-Activities must meet the needs and interests of the youth.
-Intent is to have a combination of youth and adult choices in the lesson plan.
-Youth will help determine frequency.
-Activities will reflect the program's written philosophy and goals for youth in a prominent area.
+The MST program uses a comprehensive youth development curriculum framework to ensure the physical, cognitive, social and emotional needs of youth are addressed The framework is comprised of Five Service Areas to meet the core requirements.
+Youth work together with staff to ensure they have v a I u a b I e input into activity choices, as the activities strive to meet the needs and interests of the youth.